 Commute travel pattern data from the existing condition analysis indicates that movement between rural communities is more common for rural residents; fewer residents from the urban core travel to the rural areas for work.
-Although not the focus of this study, this also affects human service agencies and their clients.

 Although the sparse travel patterns make it difficult to identify catchment areas, the inflow-outflow information seems to indicate three types of patterns: population centers that export workers, population centers that import workers, and population centers which are more or less balanced.
 For example, Whitehall, Warrensburg, Granville, Greenwich, Argyle, and Cambridge "send" more workers than they "receive", which suggests that there may be potential for transportation services tailored to the workers who live in those areas and work elsewhere.
 Conversely, Lake George, North Creek, Bolton Landing, and Pottersville appear to be destinations for employment.
 When taken together, these patterns begin to suggest areas of probable need from a transportation perspective.